imazen/resizer-web/content/docs/v3/community.md

 ## Where to go
 ImageResizer is [developed in the open on GitHub](http://github.com/imazen/resizer).
 We happily accept and test any [correctly licensed](/licenses/contribute) pull requests we receive against the 'develop' branch.
 We also try to promote third-party plugins.

-[Ideas for new functionality can be posted to the UserVoice forum](http://resizer.uservoice.com/forums/108373-image-resizer) in order gauge general interest.
-If you have a clear picture of how to implement the feature, you should also open a GitHub issue and link the two.

 We try to track and support seamless integration with a wide range of CMSes, WYSIYG editors, and media tooling; but this is an area that we are quite dependent upon community (your!) expertise and support.
 We cannot be experts in all tools and all CMSes.